Gordon Hewart, 1st Viscount Hewart: Early life and career

 Hewart began his career as a journalist for the Manchester Guardian and the Morning Leader.
 He was called to the bar at the Inner Temple in 1902, joining the Northern Circuit.
 He took silk in 1912.

+Political career

 He was a Liberal Member of Parliament for Leicester from 1913, and, after the constituency was divided in 1918, Leicester East.
 An advanced Liberal, he was appointed Solicitor General in 1916, receiving the customary knighthood, and was sworn of the Privy Council in 1918.
 He was Attorney General from 10 January 1919 to 6 March 1922.
-He was given a seat in the Cabinet in 1921.
+He was given a seat in the Cabinet in 1921 where he served as a British delegate during the negotiations leading up to the Anglo-Irish Treaty.

 While in office, he refused offers to become Chief Secretary for Ireland or Home Secretary; at the time, the Attorney General had the right of first refusal for the post of Lord Chief Justice, which was Hewart's ambition.